-Cisco spreads ACI to Microsoft Azure, multicloud and SD-WAN environments
+Cisco spreads ACI to Microsoft Azure, multi-cloud and SD-WAN environments

 With new Azure extensions, customers can tap into cloud workloads through ACI integrations with Azure technologies like Azure Monitor, Azure Resource Health and Azure Resource Manager to fine-tune their network operations for speed, flexibility and cost, Cisco stated.

 As part of the Azure package, the Cisco Cloud Services Router (CSR) 1000V brings connectivity between on-premises and Azure cloud environments.
-The service supports consistent network segmentation, access control and isolation across hybrid deployments., said Srini Kotamraju, senior director, product management, for Cisco’s data-center networking group.
+The service supports consistent network segmentation, access control and isolation across hybrid deployments, said Srini Kotamraju, senior director, product management, for Cisco’s data-center networking group.

-“Extending ACI control to the leading cloud environments – adding Azure – is critical for organizations to migrate to and operate in a multi-cloud world,” said Lee Doyle, principal analyst with Doyle Research.
+“Extending ACI control to the leading cloud environments – adding Azure – is critical for organisations to migrate to and operate in a multi-cloud world,” said Lee Doyle, principal analyst with Doyle Research.

 Another new extension is support for ACI Anywhere in the cloud.
 ACI Multicloud basically implements the ACI Anywhere components in a public cloud.
 It is targeted at customers who want to start in the cloud first and who may not have implemented ACI on premises but want to implement secure connectivity and segment workloads across public clouds, Kotamraju said.